Euphemia Gray, Effie Ruskin, Lady Millais

 Even so Millais loved her and found her very attractive, in December Effie modelled for romantic theme,’The Eve of St Agnes’, set in the empty mansion of Knole near Sevenoaks, Kent.

-Effie posed in a sheer green/blue dress, with her shimmering skirts slipping seductively from her hips in the moon lit room.
+Effie posed in a sheer green/blue dress, with her shimmering skirts slipping seductively from her hips in the moon lit room, she was Millais adored muse.
 The work took three nights and left them frozen in the winter frosts, especially Effie.
 The resulting painting was resplendent, receiving much praise and admiration, it was Millais’ best painting that decade.
 The following year Geoffrey was born.

 In 1863 aged thirty-four Millais was elected full membership of the Royal Academy.
 He went on to paint ever popular art works including his little daughter Euphemia aged four in ‘My First Sermon’, sat on a pew dressed in her Sunday best.
 It was a hit with the Archbishop of Canterbury, who thought it demonstrated the devoutness of childhood.
 Paintings of Mary and Carrie followed in ‘Sleeping and Waking’ and people started to ask for portraits of their children.
 Commissions came regularly and Millais was working all hours, but his critical reputation floundered, with a remark from William Rossetti, ‘it is rather exasperating to find a man of such pictorial power and command of expression as Mr Millais knocking off picture after picture of little girls and boys ‘.